infrasoniccluster/Basic-pulsar-synthesizer-for-the-web-audio-API/README.md

-The Prototype can be found here: https://infrasoniccluster.github.io/Basic-pulsar-synthesizer-for-the-web-audio-API/
+The first draft can be found here: https://infrasoniccluster.github.io/Basic-pulsar-synthesizer-for-the-web-audio-API/

-# Second Prototype
+# Second Draft
-The second prototype of this basic pulsar synth uses a buffer with a grain window shape to modulate the amplitude of a sine tone.
-The shape used in this prototype is a Gaussian shape, which can be seen below.
+The second draft of this basic pulsar synth uses a buffer with a grain window shape to modulate the amplitude of a sine tone.
+The shape used in this draft is a Gaussian shape, which can be seen below.
 The buffer is set to loop at a 0.1 rate so that each pulsaret can be clear heard.

 It can be found hear:
 https://infrasoniccluster.github.io/Basic-pulsar-synthesizer-for-the-web-audio-API/Second%20Prototype%20Of%20A%20Pulsar%20Synthesizer/index.html